 Every day, we are bombarded with economic news.
-We're told that the economy is in a recession and unemployment is on the rise, industrial production has gone down, inflation is going up, housing starts have plummeted, jobless claims have increased, and consumer confidence has sunk to an all-time low.
+We're told that the economy is struggling, unemployment is high, home prices are low, and consumer confidence is down.
 As a student learning about business, and later as a business manager, you need to understand the nature of the U.S. economy and the terminology that we use to describe it.
 You need to have some idea of where the economy is heading, and you need to know something about the government's role in influencing its direction.